 A parallel import is a non-counterfeit product which is imported into a country where the intellectual property rights in that product have already been exhausted.
 The UK is currently part of a regional European Economic Area (EEA) exhaustion scheme.
 This means that IP rights are considered exhausted once goods have been placed on the market anywhere in the EEA with the right holder's permission.
 This prevents the holder of the IP right from suing as those goods, covered by the IP right, circulate around the EEA without hindrance.
 What will be the UK position on exhaustion of rights after Brexit?
 I thought Brexit was all about preventing free movement of goods from the rest of the EU into the UK.
 The UK will continue to recognise EEA exhaustion of rights for goods placed on the market anywhere in the EEA by the right holder so the rules affecting imports of goods into the UK will not change.
 What will be the EU position on exhaustion of rights after Brexit?
-In the event of no deal, there will be no EEA exhaustion of rights for goods first placed on the UK market.
-Restrictions will apply on parallel imports from the UK to the EEA.
-A right owner will be entitled to use pan-EU IP rights, or national IP rights in an EEA country, to prevent parallel imports from the UK to the EEA.
+Following the end of the transition period, absent any agreement with the EU, putting the goods on the market in the UK will not exhaust the IP rights in the EEA.
+Owners of UK IP rights will not be able to prevent parallel imports from the EEA, as the UK will no longer be a Member State, but owners of rights in the EEA will be able to prevent parallel imports from the UK.
+It is therefore very important that parallel importers review whether they will need the EEA-based IP rights holder's permission to export goods to the EEA post-Brexit.
+It is expected that the final position on exhaustion will mirror any agreement on the future trading relationship between the UK and EU.
+Therefore, although the position as it stands is as described above, it is certainly possible that this will not be the final position on 31 December 2020.
+We are continuing to monitor the position and will provide updates as soon as these become available.